Tetraodontiformes: Description

 Tetraodontiforms have highly modified skeletons, with no nasal, parietal, infraorbital, or (usually) lower rib bones.
 The bones of the jaw are modified and fused into a sort of "beak"; visible sutures divide the beaks into "teeth".
-This is alluded to in their name, derived from the Greek words τετρα- tetra meaning "four" and ὀδούς odous meaning "tooth" and the Latin forma meaning "shape".
 Counting these teeth-like bones is a way of distinguishing similar families, for example, the Tetraodontidae ("four-toothed"), Triodontidae ("three-toothed"), and Diodontidae ("two-toothed").

 Their jaws are aided by powerful muscles, and many species also have pharyngeal teeth to further process prey items, because the Tetraodontiformes prey mostly on hard-shelled invertebrates, such as crustaceans and shellfish.

 The Molidae are conspicuous even within this oddball order; they lack swim bladders and spines, and are propelled by their very tall dorsal and anal fins.
 The caudal peduncle is absent and the caudal fin is reduced to a stiff rudder-like structure.
 Molids are pelagic rather than reef-associated and feed on soft-bodied invertebrates, especially jellyfish.